pts_adduser - Adds a user or machine to a Protection Database group

 % pts adduser -user jones terry pat -group smith:colleagues

-The following example adds the machine entries in the Example Corporation subnet to the group
+The following example adds the machine entries in the ABC Corporation subnet to the group

 The required privilege depends on the setting of the fourth privacy flag in the Protection Database entry for each group named by the -group argument (use the pts examine command to display the flags):